Lenormju/talk-test-auto-agile/src/slides.md

 * Photo of a facepalm by <a href="https://unsplash.com/@silverkblack">Vitaly Gariev</a> on <a href="https://unsplash.com/photos/man-rubbing-his-face-in-front-of-laptop-bl7h_R-PKpU">Unsplash</a>
 * Photo of 3 cats by <a href="https://unsplash.com/@theluckyneko">The Lucky Neko</a> on <a href="https://unsplash.com/photos/three-brown-tabby-kitten-lying-on-board-uePn9YCTCY0">Unsplash</a>
 * Image d'un Example Mapping, par Julien Lenormand, basé sur l'[exemple d'Arnaud Langlade](https://www.youtube.com/watch?v=0Qlx7q1-GZA)
+* Screenshot de code de Behavior-Driven Development, par [Dominik Szahidewicz](https://bugbug.io/blog/software-testing/8-steps-to-use-behavior-driven-development/)
 * [Photo of a Kanban board by Chris Huffman on Flickr (CC-BY-NC-ND 2.0)](https://www.flickr.com/photos/chrishuffman/2336990347)
+* Photo de l'incendie du datacenter d'OVH, Copyright SAPEURS-POMPIERS DU BAS-RHIN
+* Photo of monitoring by <a href="https://unsplash.com/@lukechesser">Luke Chesser</a> on <a href="https://unsplash.com/photos/graphs-of-performance-analytics-on-a-laptop-screen-JKUTrJ4vK00">Unsplash</a>
+* Photo of repairing by <a href="https://unsplash.com/@thisisengineering">ThisisEngineering</a> on <a href="https://unsplash.com/photos/person-holding-green-and-black-circuit-board-32PpagSzeGs">Unsplash</a>
+* Photo of pyramids by <a href="https://unsplash.com/@osamaabosaadia">Osama Elsayed</a> on <a href="https://unsplash.com/photos/brown-pyramid-under-blue-sky-during-daytime-vqRMXgVtGXM">Unsplash</a>
 * Photo of a rabbit by [Степана](https://unsplash.com/@sgalagaev>Ансплэш) on [Unsplash](https://unsplash.com/photos/brown-rabbit-on-window-during-daytime--5iSCtrJX5o)

 -v-